hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 "url" (text string, major type 3)
-: a URL identifying some information about the path or its relationship with the session.
+: a URL identifying some information about the path or its relationship with the tube.
 The URL represents some path condition, and retrieval of content at the URL should include a human-readable description.